Moly-malibu/RScript.r/Movielens_projects_edx.md

 'Romance has 1712232 movies'

-#  E. VARIABLE ANALYSIS BY RATING
+#  E. VARIABLE ANALYSIS BY RATING:

 Find any insights to develop the recommendation model.
 The qualification is the classification of the information that allows it to be evaluated and valued based on a comparative evaluation of its standard quality or performance, quantity, or its combination.
 In the Movilens data set, the rating has a numerical ordinal scale of 0.5 to 5 stars from movie viewers.
 The maximum rating they give 5 stars or less if they do not like the movie.

 # F. Which movie has the greatest number of ratings?